LuckyHyena/DnD/tomb_of_annihilation/player_notes/activities_in_the_jungle.md

 A character with enough Experience Chunks can level up as part of any long rest.

-The character that is catching up still suffers the full penalties of being **distracted**.
+A character that is catching up suffers the normal penalties for being distracted, except they **don't suffer disadvantage on saving throws**.

 ![immovable rod](../../images/immovable-rod.jpg)